St. Charles Borromeo Catholic Church (Destrehan, Louisiana)

-St. Charles Borromeo Church is a Catholic church and second-oldest ecclesiastical parish in the Archdiocese of New Orleans.
+St. Charles Borromeo Catholic Church is a Catholic church and second-oldest ecclesiastical parish in the Archdiocese of New Orleans.
 The church and grounds are located at 13396 River Road in Destrehan, Louisiana.

 Early ecclesiastical parish history

 La Paroisse de St. Jean des Allemands

 The ecclesiastical parish and chapel, La Paroisse de St. Jean des Allemands (The Parish of St. John, of the Germans), were founded in 1723 in Karlstein by Capuchin missionary priests.
 The site was on the westbank of the Mississippi River near present-day Taft, Louisiana.

 Church history

 St. Charles Chapel

 In 1740, the ecclesiastical parish and chapel relocated to the present-day site of the church on the eastbank of the Mississippi River.
 A log cabin structure was built and both the ecclesiastical parish and chapel were renamed St. Charles in honor of St. Charles Borromeo.

 Little Red Church

 The log cabin chapel built in 1740, burned in 1806 and was replaced by a wood-framed church painted red during that same year.
 The church became known as the "Little Red Church".
 It was a famous riverboat landmark where boat captains traditionally paid off their crews.
 In 1877, a fire destroyed the rectory and left the church without a pastor.
 Starting in 1890, the church entered a period of interdiction, losing the pastoral support of Archbishop Francis Janssens due to conflicts with the church charter and wardens.
 In 1917, a parochial charter was adopted and St. Charles Borromeo ecclesiastical parish was reinstated to the diocese by Archbishop James Blenk.
 In 1921, the "Little Red Church" burned and the current church was built on the property that same year.